Equine Dentistry School: Dates, Costs & Location

 We have found that having our classes held in two-week increments, both spring and fall, works to the students’ advantage.
 Two weeks per year in the spring and two weeks in the fall are what we currently offer because we know that our students have busy lives outside of class.
 This format allows students to choose the location and time to attend which suits their schedule the best.

 Each week is considered a level if the student passes all the requirements.
 For example; if you take two weeks in the spring and pass you would be a Level 2.
 You could then take Level 3 & 4 during the fall class or wait again until the following spring.
-Seven (7), passed levels are required to certify.
+Eight (8), passed levels are required to certify.
 Researched homework is also required to be done between levels 2 & 3, 4 & 5 and 6 & 7.
-However, only 4 passed levels are necessary to go out and begin working on client’s horses and start making money.

 Students are responsible for ALL travel, transportation and accommodation fees.
 When making reservations be sure to mention that you will be attending our school for the best discount.
 Be sure to make your reservations at least one month prior to class with the host facility.